-From Monday 29 June, anyone who was invited for cervical screening before the pause should contact their GP practice to make an appointment.
+If you were invited for cervical screening before the pause, contact your GP practice to make an appointment.
 This applies to anyone who was yet to make an appointment or who had made an appointment which was then cancelled.

 Appointment invitations and reminders will be posted from mid-July, with invitations sent to those who receive more frequent (non-routine) cervical screening appointments first.

 Routine screening will recommence once NHS Scotland has caught up with non-routine appointments affected by the pause.